twistedladder/Google-Calendar-Phishing/README.md

 DATABASE_URL: This is the complete url to the database, which must be a postgresql database.
 For development, you'll likely be connecting to a local database with the format 'postgresql://[user]:[password]@localhost:5432/[database_name]'

+REDIRECT_URL: This is the url that the OAuth protocol should redirect to after it authenticates with Google.
+For development, this should probably be http://localhost:5000/calendar.

 To install Python dependencies, run the following command:
 ```